4 Truths About Hormone Balance that Everyone Should Know August 14, 2017

 - Ingredients meet U.S. Pharmacopeia (USP) standards.
 The USP establishes standards for medicines, food ingredients, and dietary supplement products that are used by regulatory agencies and manufacturers to help to ensure that these products are of the appropriate identity, as well as strength, quality, purity, and consistency.
 Don't settle for anything less!

-- Manufacturer should perform extensive in-house testing.
+- The manufacturer should perform extensive in-house testing.
 This means that they test all raw materials when they arrive for identity and purity, then test again when the finished product is complete.
 They should also do "stability testing" to ensure that products do not lose efficacy before the expiration date.

-- Intended use of product is established in medical literature or current research.
+- The manufacturer uses a third-party verification system.
+This means that the manufacturer invites the FDA and third-party auditors to review their manufacturing processes.
+It is an added layer of security beyond any strict in-house procedures.
+The intended use of the product is established in medical literature or current research.
 Historical use is one thing to consider, but a universally reliable basis for using any ingredient is well-controlled human clinical trials published in peer-reviewed medical journals.